robcarver17/pysystemtrade/docs/production.md

 ## Strategies

-Each strategy is defined in the config parameter `strategy_list`, found eithier in the defaults.yaml file or overriden in private yaml configuration.
+Each strategy is defined in the config parameter `strategy_list`, found either in the defaults.yaml file or overriden in private yaml configuration.
 The following shows the parameters for an example strategy, named (appropriately enough) `example`.

 ```
 strategy_list: